intarchboard/draft-iab-privacy-partitioning/draft-kpw-iab-privacy-partitioning.md

 ## Oblivious HTTP and DNS

-Oblivious HTTP {{?OHTTP=I-D.ietf-ohai-ohttp}}, developed in the OHAI working group, adds per-message encryption to HTTP exchanges through a relay system.
+Oblivious HTTP {{?OHTTP=I-D.ietf-ohai-ohttp}}, developed in the Oblivious HTTP Application Intermediation (OHAI) working group, adds per-message encryption to HTTP exchanges through a relay system.
 Clients send requests through an Oblivious Relay, which cannot read message contents, to an Oblivious Gateway, which can decrypt the messages but cannot communicate directly with the client or observe client metadata like IP address.